joomla/joomla-framework/README.markdown

 The `Joomla Framework` is a platform for writing Web and command line applications in PHP.
 It is free and open source software, distributed under the GNU General Public License version 2 or later.

-The Joomla Content Management System (CMS) is built on top of the `Joomla Framework`.
+The Joomla Content Management System (CMS) is built on top of the `Joomla Platform`.
 For more information about the Joomla CMS visit: http://www.joomla.org/about-joomla.html

 You can find out more about Joomla development at: http://developer.joomla.org.